The Medical Expense Tax Deduction for Tax Year 2018

-You will want to claim the greater of your total itemized deductions or the standard deduction for your filing status.
-You cannot claim the standard deduction and itemize, too—it's one or the other.
+You'll want to claim the greater of your total itemized deductions or the standard deduction for your filing status.
+You can't claim the standard deduction and itemize, too—it's one or the other.
 This rule will have a much greater impact in the 2018 tax year than previously because the TCJA also nearly doubles standard deductions for all taxpayers beginning in 2018.

-If it does turn out that itemizing is in your best interest in 2017 or 2018, medical expenses can be deducted on line 1 of Schedule A. Lines 2 and 3 of Schedule A calculate the limitation on medical expenses, and line 4 shows the deductible portion of what you paid.
+If it does turn out that itemizing is in your best interest, medical expenses can be deducted on line 1 of Schedule A. Lines 2 and 3 of Schedule A calculate the limitation on medical expenses, and line 4 shows the deductible portion of what you paid.

 You can deduct medical expenses paid for yourself, your spouse, and your dependents.
-You might also be able to deduct expenses for someone who did not qualify as your dependent but would have except for the following circumstances, according to the Instructions for Schedule A published by the IRS you can claim medical expenses for your dependent if:
+You might also be able to deduct expenses for someone who doesn't qualify as your dependent but would have except for the following circumstances.
+According to the Instructions for Schedule A published by the IRS you can claim medical expenses for your dependent if:

 - You did not claim your child as a dependent because of the rules for children of divorced or separated parents.

-- You did not claim a person as a dependent on your return because that person received $3,900 or more of gross income or filed a joint return.
+- You did not claim a person as a dependent on your return because that person received $4,150 or more of gross income as of 2018 or she filed a joint return.

-- You did not claim a person as a dependent on your return because, in the case of you or your spouse if filing jointly, that person could be claimed as a dependent on someone else's return.
+- You did not claim a person as a dependent on your return because that person could be claimed as a dependent on someone else's return.